 When determining whether a supply is incidental or not, keep in mind that our goal is always to give an accurate and clear picture of our business’ net income.
 If you have paint as a supply, that is indeed something that’s hard to trace or measure.
 But if paint is a big piece of what you sell (like painted wooden signs for example), and you spend quite a bit on paint and have a lot of paint sitting around at any point in time, chances are your paint is not an incidental expense or supply and you should be inventorying it.

-Ok, so how do I record and track my inventoriable supplies?
+OK, so how do I record and track my inventoriable supplies?

 As you purchase inventoriable raw materials and supplies, you should have a system of entering the necessary information for each item. {I highly recommend a Paper + Spark inventory spreadsheet for keeping track of these items.
 This spreadsheet does a lot of the math work for you, and helps you keep track of supplies, inventory totals, and COGS on an on-going basis.}